teuben/teunix/Install/Linux_U22.04.md

 ## ssh

 *  Copy (or symlink) your $HOME/.ssh tree.
-*  Keep your aliases (e.g. "ssh chara" in the config file)
+*  Keep your aliases (e.g. "ssh chara" in the config file) - alternatively in /etc/hosts

-## GNOME/KDE
+## KDE

-GNOME3 uses:  dash (ubuntu dock on the side), dock, message tray (top bar)

-KDE uses: panel, latte dock (mac lookalike),
+KDE uses: panel, latte dock (mac lookalike) - I tend to not like latte anymore, it dies from time to time

 ## GIMP 2.10.30